Daniel-Brum/Unity-Style-Guide/README.md

 ## 3. Scripts

 This section will focus on C# classes and their internals.
-When possible, style rules conform to Microsoft's C# standard.

 ### Sections
 > 3.1 [Class Organization](#classorganization)